 Management of Secrets & Configuration

-You’ve probably heard that configuration management tools like Ansible and Puppet are supported by Kubernetes.
+You’ve probably heard that Kubernetes support configuration management tools like Ansible and Puppet.
 In fact, it supports a number of them, including Helm, HashiCorp Vault (for managing secrets), SaltStack, and Terraform.
-You could quickly switch to Kubernetes’ built-in support for your preferred tool if you are currently using another.
+If you are currently using another, you could quickly switch to Kubernetes’ built-in support for your preferred tool.

 Not just HashiCorp Vault, but a variety of other secret management tools are supported by Kubernetes.
 They consist of Azure Key Vault and AWS Secrets Manager.
 You should seriously consider using Cloud Native Storage if you require these products but don’t want to forgo the provisioning flexibility provided by Kubernetes for your cloud-native applications or services, or simply need the quickest way to spin up an application on any cloud provider without worrying about secrets.